 Key Points for Rejuvenation

-The task was that the new interior was not only to tastefully reflect the exclusive location history but also the philosophy of MGallery brand.
-Moreover, we were challenged time and budget-wise: in order to start works on the bedrooms, we had to remain strictly within budget for the public zones.
+The task was that the new interior was not only to tastefully reflect the exclusive location history but also the philosophy of the MGallery brand.
+Moreover, we were challenged time and budget-wise: to start works on the bedrooms, we had to remain strictly within budget for the public zones.

-Refined textures, baroque ornaments, moldings, classic French crystal and antique mirrors evoke the palace, acquiring a new identity through contemorary materials, elegant furniture and artwork.
-Antique gold and dark green, discernible colors of the Versailles gardens, dominate in the royal ambiance of the space.
+Refined textures, baroque ornaments, mouldings, classic French crystal and antique mirrors evoke the palace, acquiring a new identity through contemporary materials, elegant furniture and artwork.
+Antique gold and dark green, discernible colours of the Versailles gardens, dominate in the royal ambience of the space.